Finiteness of CAT(0) group actions: Introduction

-On the other hand, we say that a group $\Gamma$ acts {\em nonsingularly} on $X$ if there exists at least one point $x\in X$ such that $\text{Stab}_\Gamma(x)$ is trivial (in particular, the action of $\Gamma$ on $X$ is faithful).
-This condition has many natural consequences (for instance, the existence of a fundamental domain, see Section \ref{sec-bounds}) and is a mild assumption on the action, which is automatically satisfied for instance when the action is faithful and either the group is torsion-free or $X$ is a homology manifold (see Section \ref{sec-bounds} and \cite{CS22}).
-We stress the fact that nonsingularity is essential for Theorem \ref{theo-intro-finiteness}: in \cite{BK90}, H. Bass and R. Kulkarni exhibit an infinite family of non-isomorphic, discrete groups $\Gamma_j$ acting (singularly) on the same CAT$(0)$ space $X$ (a regular tree with bounded valency) with diam$(\Gamma_j \backslash X) \leq D_0$ for all $j$; we thank P.E.
-Caprace for pointing out to us this example. \\ Finally, we will say that $\Gamma$ acts {\em $D_0$-cocompactly} on $X$ if diam$(\Gamma \backslash X) \leq D_0$.
-We will see that the finiteness up to isomorphism of Theorem \ref{theo-intro-finiteness} can be improved to finiteness up to {\em equivariant homotopy equivalence} of the pairs $(X,\Gamma)$ (see Section \ref{sec-finiteness-spaces} for the precise definition), and then deduce from Theorem \ref{theo-intro-finiteness} corresponding finiteness results for the quotient spaces $\Gamma \backslash X$.
-Namely, let us denote by the class of geometric actions $\Gamma \curvearrowright X$ we are interested in: that is, the set of pairs $(X,\Gamma)$, where $X$ is a proper, geodesically complete, $\textup{CAT}(0)$-space which is $(P_0,r_0)$-packed, and $\Gamma$ is a discrete, $D_0$-cocompact group of isometries of $X$.
-We call the quotient metric space $M = \Gamma \backslash X$ a {\em \textup{CAT}$(0)$-orbispace}.
-We will also say that the CAT$(0)$-orbispace $M$ is {\em nonsingular} if $\Gamma$ acts nonsingularly on $X$.
-Notice that $M$ is a locally CAT$(0)$-space if $\Gamma$ is torsion-free. \\ Now, let us define the class of all CAT$(0)$-orbispaces $M =\Gamma \backslash X$ with $(X, \Gamma)$ is in CAT$_0(P_0, r_0, D_0)$, and also the subclasses of those which are, respectively, locally CAT$(0)$-spaces and non-singular. \\ We then obtain:
+Moreoever, for geodesically complete CAT$(0)$-spaces the $(P_0,r_0)$-packing condition yields an important generalization of the classical Margulis' Lemma, due to Breuillard-Green-Tao: {\em there exists a constant $\varepsilon_0 (P_0,r_0) \!>0$ such that for every discrete group of isometries $\Gamma$ of $X$ the $\varepsilon_0$-almost stabilizer $\Gamma_{\varepsilon_0} (x)$ of any point $x$ is virtually nilpotent} (cp. \cite{BGT11} and Section \ref{subsection-packing-margulis} for details).
+We call this $\varepsilon_0=\varepsilon_0 (P_0, r_0)$ the {\em Margulis constant}, since it plays the role of the classical Margulis constant in our metric setting.
+We will see that the finiteness up to isomorphism of Theorem \ref{theo-intro-finiteness} can be improved to finiteness up to {\em equivariant homotopy equivalence} of the pairs $(X,\Gamma)$ (see Section \ref{sec-finiteness-spaces} for the precise definition), and then deduce from Theorem \ref{theo-intro-finiteness} corresponding finiteness results for the quotient spaces $M=\Gamma \backslash X$.
+We will call such spaces {\em \textup{CAT}$(0)$-orbispaces} \footnote{When restricting our attention to groups $\Gamma$ acting {\em rigidly} on $X$ (i.e. such that every $g \in \Gamma$ acting as the identity on an open subset is trivial) then this definition is equivalent to the notion of {\em rigid, developable orbispace} as defined in \cite[Ch.11]{dlHG90} (with CAT$(0)$ universal covering in the sense of orbispaces).
+However, our results apply to all nonsingular CAT$(0)$-orbispaces.}, using this term as a shortening for {\em quotient of a (proper, geodesically complete) \textup{CAT}$(0)$-space $X$ by a discrete, isometry group $\Gamma$}; we will also say that the CAT$(0)$-orbispace $M$ is {\em nonsingular} if $\Gamma$ acts nonsingularly on $X$.
+Notice that if $\Gamma$ is torsion-free then $M$ is a locally CAT$(0)$-space. \\ For the following, let us define the class of all CAT$(0)$-orbispaces $M =\Gamma \backslash X$ where $\Gamma \curvearrowright X$ is in CAT$_0(P_0, r_0, D_0)$, and the subclasses of those which are, respectively, locally CAT$(0)$-spaces and non-singular. \\ Then we obtain:

 \begin{corollary} There are finitely many spaces in the class ${\mathcal L}\textup{-CAT}_0(P_0, r_0, D_0)$ up to homotopy equivalence, and finitely many spaces in $ {\mathcal{NS}}\textup{-CAT}_0(P_0, r_0, D_0)$, up to equivariant homotopy equivalence. \\ {\em(Two orbispaces $M=\Gamma \backslash X$ and $M'=\Gamma' \backslash X'$ are {\em equivariantly homotopy equivalent} if there exists a group isomorphism $\varphi: \Gamma \rightarrow \Gamma'$ and a $\varphi$-equivariant homotopy equivalence $F:X \rightarrow X'$, that is such that $F(g \cdot x) = \varphi(g) \cdot F(x)$ for all $g \in \Gamma$ and all $x \in X$.)} \end{corollary}